grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 Note that the place where I configure the mock to throw an exception is the `//GIVEN` section.
 This is because any predefined mock behavior is my assumption.
 By pre-canning the method outcome in this case, I say "given that channel for some reason rejects this data".

-Now that we have the full Statement code, we can get rid of the `Assert.True(false)` assertion.
+Now that I have the full Statement code, I can get rid of the `Assert.True(false)` assertion.
 The full Statement looks like this:

 ```csharp
 public void